 “Life pre-COVID particularly, we felt quite distant from one another a lot of the time, we were hurtling around,” explains Layered Reality™ CEO Andrew McGuinness of the growing demand for smaller events.
 “What we really want are intimate experiences where we connect with other human beings.
 It's a sense of bonding that we crave.
 And that bonding you can get from having an intimate experience where you go through a lot together in a short period of time.
 That’s what people are looking for.”

 Wearing VR headsets, guests at The War of the Worlds: The Immersive Experience take part in realistic battles against the Martians, emerging two hours later having shared something unique, perilous and exhilarating with their team.
-The thrilling show is set to reopen next year, while an exciting new experience for 2021 will catapult guests back in time to the Tower of London, where they have an active role to play in one of the greatest stories and adventures in British history.

 Key to Layered Reality’s stunning immersive experiences is layering three exciting multimedia elements.
 The first is theatrical features, comprising large-scale walk-around sets, first-class actors performing live, and pyrotechnics.
 The second element is the newest technological advances, including virtual reality, projection mapping, volumetric holograms and surround sound.
 The final layer to ensure you are completely immersed within the world of the experience is physical sensations: temperature, scent, physical movement, touch and sound.
 As a powerful and evocative tool to create emotion, music plays a part in all of the experiences.